There’s no evidence that any of these factors affect your risk of developing breast cancer, even though you may have heard some of them talked about.

 Radiation from these sources is called non-ionising radiation.
 X-rays and radiotherapy use a different type of radiation which can increase your risk of breast cancer.

 There’s no conclusive evidence to show that stress increases your risk of breast cancer.

 A number of studies have looked at the links between stress and breast cancer, but there isn’t enough evidence to show a clear association.

 How we all determine our stress levels can be very different, which means it can be difficult to measure.
 It can also be linked to a rise in other lifestyle behaviours, such as being less active or drinking alcohol, which could also increase your risk of breast cancer.
 So it’s difficult to pinpoint what effect stress might have.

 If you are worried about any of the breast cancer risk factors mentioned here you should discuss your concerns with your doctor.

-For more information on any of the factors likely to affect your breast cancer risk, see our booklet on knowing the facts.
+For more information on any of the factors likely to affect your breast cancer risk, download or order a copy of our booklet on knowing the facts.

 Information last reviewed: November 2018